kimpea/us-issue-tracker/README.md

 ### Features Left to Implement

 - Newsletter Subscription - there is currently a form present within the application for newsletter subscriptions, however, there is no functionality to it yet, but may be implemented in future builds.
+- Downvote button - this would allow users to downvote a reported bug or requested feature.
+- Like or dislike comments - this would allow users to be better involved in the community and perhaps show whether a bug is legitimate or not.

 ## Technologies Used